asonnellini/Download-Lyrics-And-Translate-Python-AWS/ReadMe.md

 The library LyricsDotCom allows you to:
 - download the lyric of a song from the website www.lyrics.com
-- translate the lyric to a target language using AWS translate service
+- translate the lyric to a target language using AWS translate service (using an API Gtw and a Lambda functions)
 - create a library of artists and songs

 For an example of usage, please refer to the section "Demo".